tom-andersson/deepsensor_gallery/README.md

 ## Set-up

 To run the notebook demonstrators, first set up the Python environment with DeepSensor, PyTorch, and Cartopy.
+Note: DeepSensor can be used with TensorFlow instead of PyTorch, but PyTorch is chosen for these demonstrators.

 We use [conda](https://docs.conda.io/en/latest/) to manage the environment because it handles the third-party dependencies for Cartopy.
 If you don't yet have conda, you can download it [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+We also recommend using `mamba` for faster environment creation, which can be installed with `conda install mamba -n base -c conda-forge`.

 After cloning the repo, run the commands below in the root of the repository to set up the conda environment:
-- `conda env create --file environment.yml`
+- `mamba env create --file environment.yml`
 - `conda activate deepsensor`

 ## :scroll: Demonstrators